Shingles – Diagnosis, Symptoms and Treatment

 Patients should be instructed to avoid contact with newborns, pregnant women, patients without a history of chickenpox or shingles, and patients with immunosuppression (e.g., HIV/AIDS, cancer patients).
 The virus can be spread via respiratory droplets – but it is most frequently transmitted by direct contact with the blisters of the rash.
 Once the blisters have all crusted over, the virus is no longer contagious.

-Patients with nerve pain – neuropathic pain – may require treatment with Tylenol (acetaminophen) or NSAIDS (Advil, Naprosyn).
+Patients with nerve pain – neuropathic pain – may require Tylenol treatment (acetaminophen) or NSAIDs (Advil, Naprosyn).
 In severe cases, their pain may need to be controlled with opiate analgesics such as:

 Opiates should be used at the lowest dose possible and for the shortest duration of time possible.
-They should also be used cautiously in the elderly due to the increased risk for falls.
+They should also be used cautiously in the elderly due to the increased risk of falls.